Venezuelans: Ethnic-somatic characteristics

 Boys from Margarita Island, Nueva Esparta.

 As of 1981, according to the critic D'Ambrosio and other academics, about 51.6% of Venezuelans are mestizos or mulattos (called Criollos: the 40% of them are with mostly white features, 20% with mostly black features and 10% with mostly Indians features), 45% are white, 2% are black and 1% Indians.
 According to these scholars, is the fact that virtually there are no pure blacks nor indigenous people in Venezuela.
 With the exception of direct descendants of immigrants or specific indigenous tribes.

-In addition, according to a genetic autosomal DNA study conducted in 2008 by the University of Brasilia (UNB), the composition of the population of Venezuela is: 60.60% European, 23% of Native American contribution and 16% of Africa's contribution.
+In addition, according to a genetic autosomal DNA study conducted in 2008 by the University of Brasilia (UNB), the composition of the population of Venezuela by descent is: 60.60% European, 23% Native American, and 16% African.

 Demography

 Venezuelans in a protest against the Bolivarian Revolution in São Paulo, Brazil.